mj-crabtree/unix-admin/logbooks/lab03.md

 30. *What do you think will happen to each directory in /proc after the associated process has been killed?*

-I think that when a process is killed its corresponding directory entry in `/proc` will no longer exist.
+When a process is killed its corresponding directory entry in `/proc` will no longer exist.

 31. *What is written in the `cmdline` file?
 Does this agree with the information as given by the command, `ps -ef`?*